odubno/gauss-naive-bayes/README.md

 # Acknowledgments

-A hat tip to the authors that made this tutorial possible.
+Tip of the hat to the authors that made this tutorial possible.

 | Author                  | URL           |
 | -------------           |:-------------|